 Following initial recognition, available-for-sale financial assets are measured at their fair value with any gains or losses resulting from a change in the fair value compared to the amortised cost, recorded in a specific equity reserve recorded in the statement of comprehensive income up until said financial asset is derecognised or an impairment loss is recorded.

 For more details on the methods of calculating the fair value please refer to paragraph 17.3 below "Criteria for calculating the fair value of financial instruments".

 With reference to the valuation reserves relating to debt securities issued by the Central Authorities of countries belonging to the European Union, the Bank of Italy issued an order on 18 May 2010 recognising - for the purposes of calculating the regulatory capital (prudential filters) - the option of fully neutralising the capital gains and losses reported in the aforesaid reserves after 31 December 2009.
-The Bank availed of that option starting from calculation of the regulatory capital.
+The Bank availed of that option starting from calculation of the regulatory capital (see also Part F - Information on equity).

-Impairment testing is performed in accordance with paragraphs 58 et seq. of IAS 39 at every year end.
+Testing is performed at every year-end for any objective evidence of impairment, in accordance with paragraphs 58 et seq. of IAS 39.
 As regards equity securities listed on an active market, a significant or prolonged reduction of the fair value below the purchase cost is also evidence of impairment.